castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

     "Janet Bloggs", "janet", "fredsdaughter", "janet@bloggs.com"
     "Dan Bloggs", "dan", "sillypassword", "dan@bloggs.com"

-Add your import code to this Perl test, then run to see how you did:
+Add your import code to this Perl test, then run to see how you did (you can find the downloadable copy in _t/import-users.t_):

     #!/usr/bin/env perl
     use strict;